7.1.Alfred Charles Jillett and Catherine Isabella Philips & Their Family

 Alfred Charles Jillett 13/12/1845 - 1921

-Catherine Jillett died 1918 Her details show her father as George Augustus Phillips and mother Isabella Warwick
+Catherine Jillett died 1918 Her father was Capt.
+George Augustus Phillips and mother Isabella Warwick

 and her name recorded on the death records of Qld show her name as Isabella